melfm/notes/docs/machine_learning/intro.md

   Test_D(f) \equiv E_{(x,y) \approx D} [L(f(x);y)]
 \end{equation}

 is as low as possible.
-Here $L(z;y) is a loss function that measures the loss that we suffer whenever we predict $y$ as $z$.
+Here $L(z;y)$ is a loss function that measures the loss that we suffer whenever we predict $y$ as $z$.
 Once we find a function whose test error is small enough for our needs, the learning is solved.
 Although it would be ideal to find the global minimizer of the test error